Northern Sotho: The Lowveld-Sotho

-The group consists of Lobedu, Narene, Phalaborwa (Malatji), Mogoboya, Kone, Kgaga, Pulana, Pai, Ramafalo, Mohale and Kutswe.
+The group consists of Lobedu, Narene, Phalaborwa (Malatji), Mogoboya, Kone, Kgaga, Ramafalo and Mohale.

 Classification

 Northern Sotho is one of the Sotho languages of the Bantu family.
 Although Northern Sotho shares the name Sotho with Southern Sotho, the two groups also have a great deal in common with their sister language Setswana.
 Northern Sotho is also closely related to Setswana, sheKgalagari and siLozi.
 It is a standardized variety, amalgamating several distinct varieties or dialects.
 Northern Sotho is also spoken by the Mohlala people and Malata People.

-Most Khelobedu speakers only learn to speak Sepedi at school, such that Sepedi is only their second or third language.
 Khelobedu is a written language.
-Lobedu is spoken by a majority of people in the Greater Tzaneen, Greater Letaba, and BaPhalaborwa municipalities, and a minority in Greater Giyani municipality, as well as in the Limpopo Province and Tembisa township in Gauteng.
+Lobedu is spoken by people in the Greater Tzaneen, Greater Letaba municipalities, and a minority in Greater Giyani municipality, as well as in the Limpopo Province and Tembisa township in Gauteng.
 Its speakers are known as the Balobedu.

-Sepulana (also sePulane) exists in unwritten form and forms part of the standard Northern Sotho.
-Sepulana is spoken in Bushbuckridge area by the MaPulana people.

 Writing system

-Sepedi is written in the Latin alphabet.
+Northern sotho is written in the Latin alphabet.
 The letter š is used to represent the sound [/ʃ/] ("sh" is used in the trigraph "tsh" to represent an aspirated ts sound).
 The circumflex accent can be added to the letters e and o to distinguish their different sounds, but it is mostly used in language reference books.
 Some word prefixes, especially in verbs, are written separately from the stem.